guraltsev/guraltsev.github.io/content/research/_index.md

 Existence and properties of solutions for short times have been [well understood](https://www.math.ucla.edu/~tao/Dispersive/).
 In particular, solutions may fail to exist if the intial data is has "energy supercritical" regularity.

 In these circumstances one studies probabilistic well posedness: how probable is it that a solution exists even in this "energy supercritical" regime.
 With J. Földes and J.B.
-Casteras we [recover and generalize](https://arxiv.org/abs/2203.03500) current results and significantly [improve](/publications) results for when solutions exist almost surely.
+Casteras we [recover and generalize](https://arxiv.org/abs/2203.03500) current results for the Schrödinger equation and significantly [improve](/publications) results for more general differential operators.